scriptrdotio/arm/arm/mbed/README.md

 ### Adding a notification callback

 Reading from a device or obtaining automatic notifications from devices is an asynchronous activity that requires you to register a callback.
-Callbacks should be URL of scripts.
+Callbacks should be URLs of scripts.

-The connector provides you with a default callback script "/arm/mbed/api/callback" that knows how to forwards the notification types to their specific handlers, based on the content of the "/arm/mbed/handlers/config" script, which we describe in more details below.
+The connector provides you with a default callback script "/arm/mbed/api/callback" that knows how to forward the notification types to their specific handlers, based on the content of the "/arm/mbed/handlers/config" script, which we describe in more details below.
 You can reuse this callback or provide a URL to your own service/API.